MaximilianCoutuer/R-HATEOAS/README.md

 ## Acknowledgments

-* N.Zawada and K.Dockx for technical and moral support
+* N.Zawada and K.Dockx, for technical and moral support
-* Realdolmen for the internship and the awesome opportunity
+* Realdolmen, for the internship and the awesome opportunity
+* Hogeschool VIVES Kortrijk, my alma mater.